K-Kielak/tiredness-analysis/white_paper/whitepaper.md

       - **General Approach (and why they are bad)**

 Drowsiness detection systems generally consist of a device that is embedded in the vehicle and monitors the driver.
 The device captures data in the form of pictures from a camera or sensors such as steering wheel sensors.
-The data is then processed and analysed by an algorithm to measure the drowsiness level.
-This process can be repeated a multiple times for a certain length of time `t` (Figure 1).
+The data is then processed and analyzed by an algorithm to measure the drowsiness level.
+This process can be repeated multiple times for a certain length of time `t` (Figure 1).

 /img/detection.png
 ```